 This book is about a girl that doesn’t want to get married.
 She wants to remain to her father’s house and to take care of him when that would be necessary.

-Emma sometimes gets right the signals of men, and because of that, a friend of hers got married and left the little town.
+Emma sometimes gets right the signals from men.
+Because of that, a friend of hers got married and left the little town.

 So she plans all these weddings for others, so that this way, she would be happy too.